-Consumer Health Complete provides information directed towards the needs of the patients, and to help the understanding of health-related topics.
+Consumer Health Complete - Provides information directed towards the needs of the patients and helps with the understanding of health-related topics.

 Family Doctor - From the American Academy of Family Physicians, a national medical organization representing more than 93,000 physicians, family practice residents, and medical students, this site provides information written and reviewed by physicians and patient education professionals.